webleon/Hackintosh-OptiPlex-7070-SFF/README.md

 This is the Hackintosh EFI Folder for Dell OptiPlex 7070 Small Form Factor.
 The configuration settings support MacOS Catalina and Big Sur.
 Because deep sleep will cause a kernel panic and the screens will display all green or black, so I blocked sleep in BIOS.
 If you using the UHD 630 iGPU, Set SMBIOS to Macmini 8,1; with a dedicate GPU better set SMBIOS to iMac 19,1.
-You will have to **generate a new serial/MLB/SmUUID** before login to your iCloud account.
+You will have to **generate a new serial / MLB / SmUUID** before login to your iCloud account.

 ## Hardware Specs
 * **Desktop Computer**: [Dell OptiPlex 7070 Small Form Factor](https://www.dell.com/tc/business/p/optiplex-7070-desktop/pd)